-COHIBA can condition on the distance from a well path to a particular surface.
-Such data are usually collected from DDR tools.
+COHIBA can condition on the vertical distance from a well path to a particular surface.
+Such data are usually collected from deep resistivity LWD tools.
 The distance data are seldom accurate so COHIBA offer the possibility to have a vertical uncertainty on the distance.
 It is possible to set a global <min-uncertainty> on all distance data.